SSuperookie/TouchAudio/README.md

 # TouchAudio
+## Wearable Environment Alert System with Sound Perception Technology for the Hearing Impaired
  This project aims to design and develop a wearable environmental sound perception system for the deaf based on sound recognition and electro-tactile feedback, offering an intelligent auditory assistive solution.
 Through the application of sound classification